Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/what-package-should-I-use.md

-If you need your Mediasoup-based app to being able to manage multiple media servers, your solutions are to use [Mediasoup-horizontal](/Mediasoup-horizontal) if you want your app process to control them directly, or use [Mediasoup-cluster](/Mediasoup-cluster) if you want to move the management of the multiple media servers from your actual app server.
+If you need your Mediasoup-based app to being able to manage multiple media servers, your solutions are to use [Mediasoup-horizontal](/Mediasoup-horizontal) if you want your app process to control them directly, or use [Mediasoup-cluster CLI](/Mediasoup-cluster-CLI) if you want to move the management of the multiple media servers from your actual app server.
 Both of them will allows you to control multiple Mediasoup instances as a single one (only difference is where's the management is efectively being done), and to have both remote Workers and Routers all over them in a transparent way, as if running a single machine with lots of CPU cores.

 ```mermaid
 graph RL